darklab8/fl-darkstat/README.md

 # Support

-It was made in mind with supporting [Freelancer Discovery](https://discoverygc.com/) as first order.
-Support will be extended to Vanilla.
-Any other mode will be supported on request, see contacts.
+- It was made in mind with supporting [Freelancer Discovery](https://discoverygc.com/) as first order.
+- Support will be extended to Vanilla version.
+- Any other mode will be supported on request, see contacts to get in touch.

 # Development setup